flipboxfactory/saml-sp/docs/faqs.md

 ];
 ```

+::: tip
+Recommended
-::: tip It is recommended to have both or at least one of the two (Response or Assertion require) for security purposes.
+It is recommended to have both or at least one of the two (Response or Assertion require) for security purposes.
 The signature helps validate the message is from the trusted Identity Provider.
 :::